oras-project/oras-www/docs/CLI/6_reference_types.md

 The ORAS Artifacts specification enables deep graphs, enabling signed SBoMs and other artifact types.

-- Create and push a sample Software Bill of Materials to the registry:
+- Create and push a sample Software Bill of Materials to the registry

   ```bash
   echo '{"version": "0.0.0.0", "artifact": "'${IMAGE}'", "contents": "good"}' > sbom.json